hero

 banner

-Causes of Alopecia X: Uncovering Triggers
+Alopecia X's Causes: Uncovering Triggers

 • Hormonal imbalances: the primary theory behind Alopecia X is that an imbalance in sex hormone levels disrupts the normal hair growth cycle in affected dogs.